 The American Academy of Pediatric Dentistry recommends that children visit a pediatric dentist to receive an initial dental exam within six months of when their first tooth erupts.
-These first visits to the dentist are designed to establish a dental home and help your child begin developing positive associations with visiting the dentist.
+These first visits to the dentist are designed to establish a dental home and routine and help your child begin developing positive associations with visiting the dentist.

 A typical pediatric dental appointment will include the following:

 - The dental office staff will greet you and your child at our check-in area.
 Our check-in area is designed specifically for the interests of our patients in mind with toys, arcade games, and a movie area.

 - One of our fully trained registered dental assistants will call you back for your appointment.
 We will review the health history of your child and family, along with any questions or concerns you may have.